he-he-org/he-he-2/content/vacancies/guatemala-photographer.md

 * **Loyal, calm and endurant.** Tolerant attitude towards people of other race, nationality, religion, sexual orientation, political views, etc.
 * **Empathic and responsive.** With a caring attitude, as well as a willingness to help in a difficult situation;
 * **Willing to maintain a healthy lifestyle** as an example for the local community and other volunteers.

-**The responsibilities of the role include:
-**

-* Escorting our medical volunteers and taking photos on a daily basis;
-* Editing videos on the daily life of the project in Guatemala;
-* Creating appropriate products;
-* Handling the material daily and posting it on social media with a caption (50-60 words), following a certain schedule;
-* Preparing and writing articles once a week (appr.
-600 words);

 **Being a part of Health&Help team is an exceptional experience, which gives you the opportunity to make this world a better place at this exact moment.
 Don’t wait another day, apply now!**